jitsedesmet/thesis/_papers/thesis-report/chapters/evaluation.typ

 The query engine should request the @sgv description.
 This accounts to one @http request, assuming the @api publishes it as a single @http resource.
 It should be noted that the @sgv description can easily be cached since it will not change a lot.

+#IRT["There is a major danger when an SGV is used that is outdated, as it can lead to incorrect update ops.
+This problem seems much bigger to me than stale read results.
+So maybe we need to nuance this a bit."]

 ==== Loop the Resource Descriptions